 Apple controls the way you use the software you download from its App Store quite tightly, and it's very difficult to run your iPad and iPhone apps on another platform, such as your desktop Mac or MacBook or even a Windows PC or laptop.
-It's possible this will change in the nearish future: Bloomberg's sources say Apple is already working to unify its desktop and mobile platforms, and there is in any case a general trend away from desktop apps and towards web apps: the closure of the Twitter app for Mac is one example.
+It's possible this will change in the nearish future: Apple is already working to unify its desktop and mobile platforms, and there is, in any case, a general trend away from desktop apps and towards web apps.

-Nevertheless, for the time being running an iOS app on Mac remains a challenge.
-In this article we look at some of your options.
+Nevertheless, for the time being, running an iOS app on Mac remains a challenge - but not impossible.
+In this article, we look at some of your options.

 Check for an equivalent on Mac